paulpacaud/paulpacaud.github.io/_portfolio-software/portfolio-1.md

 We chose a cloud-hosted, NoSQL database built with Google Firestore.
 Firebase also powers the authentication and hosting parts.

+#### Continuous Integration and Deployment

+Our development cycle is streamlined with GitHub CI/CD pipelines, ensuring that code updates are automatically and reliably deployed to production with minimal downtime.
+Every Pull Request is peer-reviewed.

 #### AI models

 ##### Large Language Model powering the chatbot